UFC Fight Night: Sandhagen vs. Figueiredo: Predictions & Analysis

 Reinier de Ridder vs Bo Nickal

-There's a real Elo separation here: Ridder at 1433 versus Nickal at 1320.
-That 113-point gap typically reflects a meaningful difference in recent quality of competition and results.
-Ridder rides a 4-fight win streak into this one.
+There's a real Elo separation here: Ridder at 1554 versus Nickal at 1434.
+That 120-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Ridder throws significantly more leather — a 0.7 sig. strike per minute gap.
 Ridder is far more active with takedowns, averaging 4.7 more per 15 minutes.
 Nickal has tighter striking defense, making opponents miss more often.